-Other than the decision to divorce itself, there are two no more important decisions than choosing a divorce method and a professional to handle your divorce case.
+In addition to the decision to divorce itself, there are two other important decisions you need to make: choosing a divorce method and a professional to handle your divorce case.

 Because how the divorce process is handled (and who handles it), can have lasting implications for you and your children – quite possibly for the rest of your lives.